 Having advised many schools and academies on raising complaints with Ofsted, we are familiar with the recurring gripes around the current procedure and the ways in which it repeatedly fails to offer a satisfactory remedy for genuine and valid concerns about inspection activity.
 Proposals to amend this system are therefore encouraging but we offer the following commentary:

-- Reasons and transparency – a disappointing or unexpected Ofsted grade is one thing, but what often causes the most frustration and upset for schools is the failure of the inspectorate to adequately explain how judgements have been arrived at.
+A disappointing or unexpected Ofsted grade is one thing, but what often causes the most frustration and upset for schools is the failure of the inspectorate to adequately explain how judgements have been arrived at.

 Of course, under the School Inspection Handbook, the lead inspector should be explaining to school leaders the key findings and details of how the judgements have been reached and the school should be kept informed as to how inspectors are piecing evidence together so there are “no surprises”.
 However, whether due to lack of time, adherence or otherwise, schools do not always come away from inspections with a full understanding of the findings and precisely how they have been arrived at.

 The proposals for formalising check-ins may help with the point about communication during inspection, although the check-ins will need to be meaningful.
 In addition though, Ofsted needs to engage and properly explain its reasoning behind judgements where a school remains concerned post-inspection.

 The tendency for Ofsted’s formal complaint responses to answer complaints with a circular, opaque and generic reference to “the evidence base” under the current system has become notorious.
 Equally the practice of lumping together elements of a school’s complaint so that key concerns and questions are not actually responded to in the complaint response letter adds to the sense of an unfairness.